bee-produced/bee-built/bee.persistent/README.md

 Most JPA implementations such as Hibernate provide Automatic Dirty checking whereby changes to a managed entity are automatically saved to the database when the session is flushed or the transaction is committed.

-In `lib.data`, all entities are automatically detached after persistence.
+In `bee.persistent`, all entities are automatically detached after persistence.
 One reason for this is that the Criteria API bypasses the persistence context for update or delete operations, leaving managed entities in an inconsistent state.
 Also, queries to the Criteria API can reuse the entity cache, which can result in missing relationships that were explicitly marked in the load graph converted from a data selection.
-In summary, this means that in `lib.data` every entity is free of side effects; every operation must be performed explicitly.
-This should not be an obstacle, as `lib.data` recommends, in the spirit of immutable design, to perform operations with updated copies of an existing entities.
+In summary, this means that in `bee.persistent` every entity is free of side effects; every operation must be performed explicitly.
+This should not be an obstacle, as `bee.persistent` recommends, in the spirit of immutable design, to perform operations with updated copies of an existing entities.

 When working with [kotlin result](https://github.com/michaelbull/kotlin-result) for error handling, one can use `@TransactionalResult` on methods that return `Result<V, E>` to implicitly wrap method execution in a database transaction.
 This should be familiar if one has already used [`@Transactionl` from Spring Data](https://www.baeldung.com/transaction-configuration-with-jpa-and-spring); in fact, the `@TransactionalResult` API is based heavily on its Spring counterpart.